jkettmann/jkettmann.com/src/data/blog/2020-10-20-dont-waste-your-time-on-a-portfolio-website/index.md

 title: Don't waste your time on a portfolio website
 slug: dont-waste-your-time-on-a-portfolio-website
 date: 2020-10-20
-tags: ["Career"]
+tags: ['Career']
 popular: 30
 published: true
 ---

 First of all, sorry for the clickbaity title.
 But give me a minute and hear me out.

 You can see it all the time: new developers spending a lot of time trying to get their portfolio websites right.
-In the hope to land a great job, they put in hour after hour **building custom layouts** that are *supposed to look neat and professional*.
+In the hope to land a great job, they put in hour after hour **building custom layouts** that are _supposed to look neat and professional_.

 **But instead, they end up with a personal website that looks more like... eh.** 🥱